umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/personalization/implicit-and-explicit-personalization/campaign-scoring.md

 </div>

 In this case, we created a campaign group "**A campaign group for developers**" and assigned **7 points** to the **developer** persona.
-This means when visitors come to the website via a URL with utm-parameters part of this campaign group, get 7 points for the developer persona.
+Visitors arriving via a URL with utm-parameters part of this campaign group, get 7 points for the developer persona.

 Because we haven't assigned any campaigns yet, in this case, the group will never be triggered.